-167 See, e.g., Nader v.
+169 See, e.g., Nader v.
 EPA, 859 F.2d 747, 753 (9th Cir.
 1988) (cautioning against an overly permissive right to judicial review of petitions for modification or repeal under particular statutory schemes, because "If parties were free simply to file petitions, await their denial, and then be assured of jurisdiction in the court of appeals, there would be little incentive to comply with the procedural provisions of the FDCA that required direct appeals from a regulation to be made within the statutory time period.
 EPA could conceivably be forced to appear continually in appellate courts defending regulations long established that parties failed to contest at the time of their promulgation.").

-168 See generally Massachusetts v.
+170 See generally Massachusetts v.
 EPA, 549 U.S. 497 (2007).

-yet enacted), there was no meaningful standard under the statute against which to judge the agency's exercise of discretion, and so the agency's decision on the petition was unreviewable under 5 U.S.C. § 701(a)(2).169 However, even that court recognized such cases would be "uncommon" and noted that Massachusetts v.
-EPA allowed review of petitions generally.170 (Commentators have also criticized the Eleventh Circuit decision.171) Some other statutory petition provisions come with their own judicial review processes.
-In such circumstances, courts may find that judicial review under the APA is not always available.172
+under 5 U.S.C. § 701(a)(2).171 However, even that court recognized such cases would be "uncommon" and noted that Massachusetts v.
+EPA allowed review of petitions generally.172 (Commentators have also criticized the Eleventh Circuit decision.173) Some other statutory petition provisions come with their own judicial review processes.
+In such circumstances, courts may find that judicial review under the APA is not always available.174

 A final limit to the right to judicial review concerns standing.
 Though petitioners may be able to demonstrate standing for unreasonable delay suits on the basis of the procedural injury alone, satisfying standing requirements in litigation over arbitrary denials requires a more concrete, substantive injury that $\S 553(e)$ alone may not automatically provide, and that not all petitioners will be able to muster.
-173
+175